vulcanshen-tpi/how-to-make-digirunner-opensource-launch-standalone/README.md

       - --spring.sql.init.mode=always # Set to "always" for initial database setup; "never" otherwise.
 ```

-For more settings, please refer to the [digiRunner OpenSource Repository](https://github.com/TPIsoftwareOSPO/digiRunner-Open-Source)
+For more settings, please refer to the [digiRunner-Open-Source](https://github.com/TPIsoftwareOSPO/digiRunner-Open-Source) Repository